Accounting and tax

 - Labuan based companies can take advantage of Malaysia’s double tax avoidance treaties with more than 73 countries including Australia, China, Singapore, U.K. and the United States;

-- Healy Consultants will assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records iv) preparing forecasts, budgets, and sensitivity analysis;
+- Healy Consultants Group PLC will assist our Clients with i) documenting and implementing accounting procedures; ii) implementing financial accounting software; iii) preparation of financial accounting records; and iv) preparing forecasts, budgets, and sensitivity analysis;

 Legal and compliance

-Healy Consultants’ compliance department assists our Clients to fulfill all annual legal and tax obligations for Labuan offshore companies.
+Healy Consultants Group PLC’s Legal and Compliance department assists our Clients to fulfil their annual legal and tax obligations for their Labuan companies.

-- A Labuan offshore company requires at least 1 director and 1 shareholder of any nationality.
-Both positions can be held by the same person;
+- A Labuan offshore company requires at least 1 director and 1 secretary who are both resident in Labuan.
+Both the positions can be held by the same individual.
+Further, it also requires 1 shareholder who can be i) of any nationality and ii) an individual or a body corporate;

 - An offshore company is not allowed to issue bearer shares;